Friends of the Library

 - Invitations to special library events

-- Our book sales, special events and membership dues raise money to be used for services and equipment that the library could not otherwise provide.
+- To raise money to be used for services and equipment that the library could not otherwise provide through book sales, special events and membership dues

 The Friends have a long tradition of supporting their local library.